 Benefits of company stock in retirement plans

-One frequent tax reform target is still on the books.
+One significant tax reform target remains on the books.
 It is a unique tax break available to employees, including business owners, who own company stock in their retirement plan.
 If you handle things right, you can avoid paying tax on the appreciation in the stock’s value, called the net unrealized appreciation (NUA) when you receive a distribution, as well as realizing favorable capital gain rates on a sale.

 But do not put all your eggs in one basket.
 Make sure your retirement account is properly diversified, utilizing other assets in addition to stock in your company.
 Nevertheless, the tax benefits for this technique cannot be disputed.